ANU-WALD/ANU-WALD.github.io/README.md

 ## Welcome to the Water and Landscape Dynamics group's page for all coding matters

-This page contains common coding examples and instructions for processing and environmental data using programming languages, command line tools and the National Computational Infrastructure.
+This page contains common coding examples and instructions for processing environmental data using programming languages, command line tools targeting the National Computational Infrastructure.

 This is a work in progress and we are still trying to work out the best structure and format to make our materials public.